IIIF/api/image_api/image_api_1.2.md

 # NOTE: THIS IS A WORKING DRAFT.
 # For the latest public release, see [http://iiif.io/api/image/1.1/][36]

-# International Image Interoperability Framework › Image API 1.2 DRAFT (Codename: Voodoo)
+# International Image Interoperability Framework › Image API 1.2 DRAFT (Codename: VoodooBunny)

 **Editors**